Classroom Behavior Plans & Management Tips: Part III

 When we go to lunch, the class lines up and waits for the administration to tell them they can go get their lunches.
 To motivate them to behave in line, they can earn points.
-Points are totalled at the end of two weeks and the table with the most points gets to choose their class monitor position for the next two weeks.
+Points are totaled at the end of two weeks and the table with the most points gets to choose their class monitor position for the next two weeks.
 Before I leave the area, I say "Have a good lunch."
 This helps remind them of the expectations.

 At the end of the day, I shake hands goodbye and say "See you tomorrow" (and on the weekend "Have a good weekend.
 See you on Monday.")
 This encourages positive behavior as well as teach social skills.

 At the beginning of the year I have the class decide on the five most important expectations that they feel will get the work done throughout the year.
 We order them by priority.
 Next we take a pledge to follow the expectations every day.
 Then, each student and myself sign the pledge.
-It hangs in a prominant spot every day.
+It hangs in a prominent spot every day.
 Students that are honoring the pledge earn their name on the board on the Thank you list.They earn a check for repeated good behavior.
 Every two checks earns a sticker.
-At the end of the week, checks are totalled and stickers are passed out.
+At the end of the week, checks are totaled and stickers are passed out.

 I often acknowledge the student next to the one off task.
 Then suddenly the off task student becomes on task to get their name on the board.
 However there are times when consequences are needed .
 I have a four color system: